American Road Race of Champions (FB and FC classes)

-- Brabham BT15 [F3-18-65] (Gerry Wilson): New to Jens-Christian Legarth, and raced in F3 in Denmark and around Europe in 1965.
+- Brabham BT15 [F3-18-65] (Jerry Wilson): New to Jens-Christian Legarth, and raced in F3 in Denmark and around Europe in 1965.
 To Ole Vejlund for 1966, and raced in Danish F3 events.
 To Kurt Seerup for 1967, and again raced in Scandinavian F3 events.
 Then unknown in 1968, but said to have been driven by Tom Watson in the US in 1969.
 To Gerry Wilson (Prairie Village, KA) and raced in SCCA Formula C in 1970 and 1971, qualifying for the Runoffs both years.
-To Al Essig (Overland Park, KS) for 1972, but crashed heavily at Lake Garnett when his car his water-filled retainer barrels.
+Al Essig (Overland Park, KS), Wilson's partner in Goodman Motor Parts, took over the car for 1972, but crashed heavily at Lake Garnett when his car hit water-filled retainer barrels.
 Essig was badly injured and the car completely wrecked.
 Essig sold the remains of the car to Stephen Wood (Australia) in 2006.
 Sold to Ed Holly (Sydney, NSW, Australia) in 2018.

 - Chevron B17 [17.70.04] (Ron Cohn): New to New Zealander Bert Hawthorne and raced in British F3 using Holbay engines.
 Hawthorne wrecked the car in late May, and after trying a couple of other cars, settled on the new Tui F3 car.
 The Chevron was repaired at the factory and sold via Fred Opert to Ron Cohn (Modena, NY) to be used in SCCA Formula C in 1971.
 It was later sold to Bill Anspach (Palm Beach Gardens, FL) and is presumably the car he raced in 1973, 1974 and 1975, winning the FC class at the 1974 Run-Offs.
 To Sandy Brandt (Ft Lauderdale, FL/Pompona Beach, FL) for SEDiv FC in 1976 and 1977.
 To Ric Capone (Riviera Beach, FL) for FC in 1978, qualifying for the Runoffs, and advertised by him in October 1978.
 Subsequent history unknown.
 In 2017, a car with this claimed history was acquired from Ed Lamantia at Huffaker Engineering in the US by a customer of Damon Milnes in the UK.